Saving & Investing

 Simple interest is calculated only on the original principal.
 Compound interest is calculated on the principal plus previously earned interest.

-In short time periods the difference can appear small.
-Over long periods the difference can become substantial because compounding creates growth on growth.
+In short periods the difference can look small.
+Over longer periods it becomes substantial because compounding creates growth on growth rather than growth on the starting amount alone.

-Simple interest is common in introductory borrowing examples and some short-term products.
-Compound interest is more common in savings and investment contexts because returns are often reinvested.
+Simple interest often appears in introductory explanations, short-term products, or simplified loan examples.
+Compound interest is more common in deposit, savings, and investment contexts where gains are reinvested.

 Related calculators